mjkrause/data-portal-summary-stats/README.md

 docker push <your ARN>.dkr.ecr.us-east-1.amazonaws.com/data-portal-summary-stats:<tag>
 ```

 ### Deploy the service
+We use AWS's ECS container orchestration service to run the container.
+To deploy it we use
-To deploy with Terraform navigate to `infra` from the project root, then run
+Terraform.
+Navigate to `infra` from the project root, then run
 ```bash
 export AWS_PROFILE=your-profile
 ```